genofire/unified-push-xmpp/README.md

 </message>
 ```

-The message sender `from` should be validated from distributor, for not recieving invalid or manipulated push Messages.
+The message sender `from` should be validated from distributor, for not receiving invalid or manipulated push Messages.

 ## Wordings